upperlinecode/intro-to-swift/day-6/background-color-wheel-walkthrough.md

 }
 ```
 - A view controller that connects a data source to a UIPickerView object needs one more protocol: [UIPickerViewDelegate](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIPickerViewDelegate_Protocol/index.html).
 We need to include two methods from the UIPickerViewDelegate protocol:
   - pickerView:titleForRow:forComponent: This method will tell our picker view object what names (colors) to display in each row of the color wheel.
+It is using the pickerDataSource array to display a color based on the current selected row number.
   - pickerView:didSelectRow:inComponent: This method says what to do when a row of the picker view is selected.
+One of the arguments that is automatically passed into this method is the selected row.
+The function contains a conditional statement that sets the background color of the view based on the color in the selected row.
+You may recognize the UIColor class from the Object Oriented colors lab.

 Our ViewController class after these UIPickerViewDelegate methods have been added:
 ```Swift